Skip to main content

 Policy Engagements

 Our current policy work is centred on contributing to the ongoing dialogue on what a reformed international ecosystem for health could look like.
-We call this workstream Paradigm Shifts for Global Health - Supporting Diplomacy and Policy Pathways.
+We call this work Paradigm Shifts for Global Health - Supporting Diplomacy and Policy Pathways.

-Four paradigm shifts guiding our work
+Four paradigm shifts

 Our work is underpinned by four paradigm shifts, described below and in a publication in The Lancet.